Cyfrin/security-and-auditing-full-course-s23/README.md

 💻 Security Review Code: [https://github.com/Cyfrin/6-thunder-loan-audit](https://github.com/Cyfrin/6-thunder-loan-audit)

-*We are staritng to get more advanced with DeFi and smart contract issues.
+*We are starting to get more advanced with DeFi and smart contract issues.
 Buckle up, we are getting hotter.*

 ## Scoping & Reconnaissance: Thunder Loan
 ### DeFi: Borrowing & Lending